Noroff-FEU-Assignments/project-exam-2-monicakj/README.md

 Even though I faced an error on Netlify (more info below) I am pleased with the final result of the app.
 There is always room for improvement on the app and I could add more details (images, etc.) on each page, but one thing that I have learned throughout the study is that working with developing websites/apps through coding is a work in progress.
 I look forward to learning more about the development field and experimenting more with developing websites/apps in the future.

 ### Error
 - On the Latest Posts page you will not be able to navigate to Post Details page (/posts/:id) or the Profile Details page (/profiles/:name) by clicking on the "View Post" button or the "Posted by: (...)" link.
 An error message with "Page Not Found" will appear on Netlify.
 The cause of the error may be in the Build folder or the deployment of the app.
+The error message will not appear when running the app locally on your computer.

-Here is how you can navigate to the Post Details page and Profile Details page via Netlify:
+Here is how you can navigate to the Post Details page and Profile Details page on Netlify:
 - **Post Details page** (through My Profile page -> "My Posts" section)
 - **Profile Details page** (through Find Friends page -> "Visit Profile" button)